dawidpilch/Password-Manager/README.md

  - Working on this project is helping me in gaining a confiedence in writing a C# code,
  - I am getting better understanding of importance of writing a clean code,
- - Used the MS SQL Server and liked it,
+ - Used the MS SQL Server,
  - Used the SQL with C# for the first time,
  - Still learning a lot of interesting things that I will definetly use in the future.